-A maximum of 25% of the credit hours required for the degree may be transferred from another regionally accredited institution.
+A maximum of 25% of the degree's required credit hours may be transferred from another regionally accredited institution.
 All transfer credits must have a "B" or higher letter grade and be approved by the program director.
 Credits must have been earned within five years preceding the date of admission.